The Increasing Complexity of Door Hardware

 Case 6: In a complete power outage, the door may be locked or unlocked from outside (depending as above on the choice of a fail safe or fail secure mortise lock).
 If fail secure there may be entry by key.
 The delayed egress exit devices now act as simple mechanical exit devices, allowing free egress.

-From a door hardware salesperson's and buyer's perspective, this means first of all that more questions need be asked, which in turn means that the salesperson needs to know (or have access to) more answers.
+From a door hardware salesperson's and buyer's perspective, this means that more questions need be asked, which in turn means that the salesperson needs to know (or have access to) more answers.
 Secondly, because door hardware installation often involves hardware, electricity and software, the division of responsibility between the trades is also often complex.
 Today it is difficult to be a locksmith without a low voltage license in many states, and systems integrators are finding themselves installing more and more locks.
 The different skill sets of those installing hardware mean that door hardware salespeople must often compensate for the lack of knowledge of the installer, educating them as necessary so that they can successfully install the hardware they may buy.

 Similarly the buyer of door hardware must also ask more questions about hardware (and perhaps software) and how different components affect the operation, safety and security of a door and must be prepared to listen to the answers.
 Because the operation of a door can be so complex, great care is needed in hardware selection.